opentrainingcamp/CSC645/BigData/README.md

-The fundamentals behind machine learning, data mining and text mining will be covered gradually by covering specific examples
+The fundamentals behind machine learning, data mining and text mining will be presented gradually by covering specific examples

 * [Why Spark, basic concept](/Spark/)
 * [From Functions to BigData MapReduce paradigm](/relatedConcepts/mapReduce.md)